What does Sevilla mean?

 Sevilla is an uncommon first name for females but a very popular last name for both adults and children (#5132 out of 150436, Top 3%).
 (2000 U.S. Demographics)

-Popular variation forms of Sevilla (not ranked) listed in the Top 1000 are Sibyl and Sybil.
-Forms like Cybilla are uncommon.
-Adoption of these girl names was at its most widespread during 1910-1919 (usage of 0.528%) and has become significantly lower since, with the versions Sibyl and Sybil becoming less in vogue.
-Shown below is a comparison of the popularity of Sevilla and corresponding names.
+The only popular variation form of Sevilla (not ranked) listed in the Top 1000 is Sibyl.
+Other forms, like Sybille, are uncommon.
+Adoption of this form of Sevilla was more pronounced 104 years ago (usage of 0.42%) and has become lower since, with Sibyl becoming less in vogue.
+Shown below is a comparison of the statistics of Sevilla and corresponding names.
 (2014 Birth Statistics)